ahron-chet/DarkScryC2/README.md

 This repository contains:
 - **c2server** – Python based server component providing agent communication channels and a FastAPI manager.
-- **django** – Django project used for management APIs and asynchronous workers.
+- **Management** – FastAPI service replacing the old Django backend.
 - **frontend** – A Next.js application providing the web interface.
 - **client** – Proof-of-concept C# agent implementation and tools used for the simulation.
 - **dockerfiles** and **docker-compose** files to run the stack.